IrisMejuto/deep_learning/README.md

 Deep learning model that predicts whether a tourist attraction is engaging based on images and metadata.

-# 🎯 Tourist POI Engagement Prediction with Deep Learning
+# 🎯 Tourist POI Engagement Prediction

 ## 📋 Description